The 53 Best Side Hustles in Canada For 2024

 Sites like Storj and Sia allow you to connect your hard drive to a cloud network.
 The earning potential depends on how much space you are able to provide, and you need to keep your device on all the time.
 Earnings can range anywhere from $4 a month to $92 a month.
 But here’s the thing; they don’t pay you in traditional money, they pay you in cryptocurrency.

-Honeygain.com is a platform that pays you to share your unused internet bandwidth to help businesses run web content and services more efficiently.
-It doesn't interfere with your usage nor can anyone access the storage on your device.
-It's a super easy way to earn truly passive income that can be received via PayPal or paid out as cryptocurrency.
+Pawns.pp and Honeygain.com are platforms that pay you to share your unused internet bandwidth to help individuals and businesses run web content and services more efficiently.
+It doesn’t interfere with your usage nor can anyone access the storage on your device.
+It’s a super easy way to earn truly passive income that can be received as cold hard cash or paid out in cryptocurrency and gift cards.

 31. Best Side Hustle in Canada for Grammar Police: Be a Proofreader